evalldor/pystematic/README.rst

 pystematic is available on pypi, and can be installed with your package manager of choice.

-If using pypoetry:
+If using poetry:

 .. code-block::

     $ poetry add pystematic

-Or just pip:
+or just pip:

 .. code-block::